-For the period under review the Remuneration Committee comprised Jonathan Freeman (Chairman) (resigned 29 March 2021) and Trevor Brown.
+For the period under review the Remuneration Committee comprised Susan Hagan and Qu Li.
 The Remuneration Committee reviews the performance of the executive directors and employees and makes recommendations to the Board on matters relating to their remuneration and terms of employment.
 The Remuneration Committee also considers and approves the granting of share options pursuant to the share option plan and the award of shares in lieu of bonuses pursuant to the Group's Remuneration Policy.